A CTO client of mine recently referenced another writer with whom he was working on a twenty-page RFP.

 If you write for, or on behalf of, others, embrace this tricky space.
 Don't take offense when your subject doesn't instantly love your work.
 Be ready to guide them through your reasoning, or better yet, include them in the entire process.
 It's their story, after all, and they will someday need to defend it.
 If you find that you need to improve as a writer, push yourself to grow.
 Using the writing process as a tool for decision-making inherently sets us up to be both teacher and student.

-If you're working with a writer, get comfortable with the ambiguity and uncertainty that accompanies good, clear, and unobscured writing.
-Every decision along the way—major or minor—is essential to turning your word soup story into a clearly-branded message.
+If you're working with a writer, get comfortable with the ambiguity and uncertainty that precedes good, clear, and unobscured writing.
+Every decision in the writing process—major or minor—is essential to turning your word soup story into a clearly-branded message.